chris13524/tacodns/README.md

 ## Use cases

+### Simplified authoritative DNS server implementation

+Easily implement an authoritative DNS server that solves the needs of your specific DNS scenario.

 ### Flexible DNS zones

 Typical DNS servers require the zone to be static as it is considered a kind of distributed database.
 While this is how DNS was designed, it prevents servers from responding dynamically to requests.
 It also introduces the synchronization problem where your application code must keep the DNS server in-sync with your application.